rizafahmi/ex_video/README.md

 ## Run Our First Phoenix App

-Let’s run our first phoenix app.
+After the installation complete, let’s try it.
 But first, let’s create a database by running this command

 `mix ecto.create`